Reticular formation: Clinical significance of the ARAS

-Mass lesions in brainstem ARAS nuclei can cause severe alterations in level of consciousness (e.g., coma).
-Bilateral damage to the reticular formation of the midbrain may lead to coma or death.
+Mass lesions in the ARAS nuclei can cause a loss of consciousness.
+Bilateral damage to the ARAS nuclei may lead to coma or death.

 Direct electrical stimulation of the ARAS produces pain responses in cats and elicits verbal reports of pain in humans.
 Ascending reticular activation in cats can produce mydriasis, which can result from prolonged pain.
 These results suggest some relationship between ARAS circuits and physiological pain pathways.

-Pathologies

-Some pathologies of the ARAS may be attributed to age, as there appears to be a general decline in reactivity of the ARAS with advancing years.
+Some pathologies of the ARAS may be attributed to ageing, as there appears to be a general decline in reactivity of the ARAS with advancing years.
 Changes in electrical coupling have been suggested to account for some changes in ARAS activity: if coupling were down-regulated, there would be a corresponding decrease in higher-frequency synchronization (gamma band).
 Conversely, up-regulated electrical coupling would increase synchronization of fast rhythms that could lead to increased arousal and REM sleep drive.
 Specifically, disruption of the ARAS has been implicated in the following disorders: